-Office of Alcohol and Drug Education: Staffed by a Licensed Clinical Addictions counselor, students can receive personalized substance abuse assessments, receive group or individual treatment, and be connected to outside resources such as Self-Help Meetings, IOP, MAT, and Residential Centers.
+The Prevention and Wellness Office: Staffed by a Licensed Clinical Addictions counselor, students can receive personalized substance abuse assessments, receive individual treatment, and be connected to outside resources such as Self-Help Meetings, IOP, MAT, and Residential Centers.

 Valparaiso University Student Health Center: The trained professionals at the health center can screen for substance abuse or misuse and provide feedback about any physical health concerns related to this use.